In Search of Organizational Alignment

 First, there are business results.
 These are measures such as revenue, market share, or customer satisfaction that are viewed at the company level and used to report the overall health of the organization.
 These are the outcomes senior executives want to achieve.

 Second, there are sales objectives.
 These are metrics such as customer retention, new product sales, deal win rates, and other benchmarks that constitute the sales force’s success at achieving specific goals.
 These are the stepping stones put in place by sales leaders that lead to business results.

 Finally, there are sales activities.
 These are measures such as the volume of sales calls made, number of customers assigned to each seller, percentage of salespeople using CRM tools, or the amount of training provided to the sales force.
-These are the activities sales managers and salespeople actually do to fulfil business objectives and attain business results.
+These are the activities sales managers and salespeople actually do to fulfill business objectives and attain business results.

 Establishing formal linkages among business results, sales objectives, and sales activities is the key to ensuring focused execution in the field that will lead directly to the achievement of the company's overall goals.
 These linkages are the only means executives, sales leaders, and people on the ground have to connect company strategy with reality.
 Align these metrics as part of your annual sales planning process, and your company’s sales force will be on the path to success.

 Now back to the annual planning exercise.
 Invariably, this is a top-down effort: Decide what you want to achieve at the top of the organization, and then cascade those goals down into the company.
 However, our observation is that many annual planning exercises never leave the top.
 Walk into any sales department and ask someone at random what their sales objectives are for the year, and their response will most likely be “to make my quota.”
 While this answer is in some ways unassailable, it is also highly problematic.